Praveenkumark17/React_creative_UI/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App with Antd

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Description

+This is a React project utilizing the Ant Design UI library.

+## Features

+- Enterprise-class UI designed for web applications.
+- A set of high-quality React components out of the box.
+- Written in TypeScript with predictable static types.
+- Whole package of design resources and development tools.
+- Internationalization support for dozens of languages.
+- Powerful theme customization based on CSS-in-JS.

+## Installation

+First, install the necessary packages:

+npm install react react-dom antd

 ## Available Scripts